-PHAs may not require that cats be declawed.
+PHAs should refrain from requiring that cats be declawed.

 Definition of "Common Household Pet"

 There is no regulatory definition of common household pet for public housing programs, although the regulations for pet ownership in both elderly/disabled and general occupancy developments use the term.
 The regulations for pet ownership in elderly/disabled developments expressly authorize PHAs to define the term [24 CFR 5.306(2)].